Stories from a Flying Trunk: Production

+It was the second collaboration between Goodwin and Edzard, who is known for her meticulous filmmaking, often based on Victorian English sources, following their entry into film in 1971 with the screenplay of The Tales of Beatrix Potter.
+Their other productions include The Nightingale (1981), Biddy (1983), Little Dorrit (1987), The Fool (1990), As You Like It (1991), Amahl and the Night Visitors (1996), The IMAX Nutcracker (1997), The Children's Midsummer Night's Dream (2001) and The Good Soldier Schwejk (2018).

-It was released on DVD in 2016.
+The film was released on DVD in 2016.

 Reception

 An AllMovie.com reviewer described the film's Little Match Girl as suffering "an impecunious existence in London's East End", and in the Little Ida story, in which "a love of dancing is embodied in the performances of the two dancers from the Royal Ballet", "dancers take on the roles of garden variety vegetables in undoubtedly one of their more unusually costumed performances."

+Karen Woodham wrote, in Blazing Minds, that the movie "captures the charm" of Hans Christian Anderson's stories with a "spellbinding blend of choreography, stop-motion and live action".

+Writing for Blueprint Review, Loki Dawson thought that, although the film is "random" and sometimes "disjointed", it is enjoyable to watch and a "wonderful amalgamation of both live action and stop motion".